confused-Techie/WindowsTweaks/readme.md

 - Classic style Start Menu for Windows 7, 8, 8.1, 10
 - Toolbar for Windows Explorer
-- Classic copy UI (WIndows 7 only)
+- Classic copy UI (Windows 7 only)
 - Show file size in Explorer status bar
 - Title bar and status bar for Internet Explorer